Hooding Ceremonies for 2022-2023 Ph.D. Graduates

 • Attendees may also park at any other convenient locations on campus.
 On-campus parking during commencement weekend will be free of charge.

 • ADA parking is available in the parking lot immediately in front of the Bryan Center garage.
-If you have requested specific accommodations, Sondra Ponzi will be in touch with you directly by Tuesday, May 3.
+If you have requested specific accommodations, our staff will be in touch with you directly.

 • General parking on campus is on a first-come basis, so please allow plenty of time for parking throughout commencement weekend.
 Carpooling is highly recommended.